-If you’re in the trucking industry, then you’ve already heard: the US 7th Circuit Court of Appeals has ruled to uphold the ELD mandate.
-This is not only likely to change the landscape of trucking logistics in the US.
+If you’re in trucking, then you must already know what the industry is talking about these days: The implementation of the ELD mandate.
+This is a change that’s not only likely to change the landscape of trucking logistics in the US.
 Its effects are also likely to carry over to the ocean freight industry as trucking companies look to adapt, or sink.

 As with the proposal to forcibly limit truck speeds, this mandate looks to improve road safety for truckers.
 In this post, we break down the ELD mandate, what it encompasses and how it affects the shipping industry.